opensearch-project/project-website/_posts/2023-03-13-introducing-security-analytics.md

 ### Detectors

 Central to Security Analytics are its detectors.
-Detectors are components that interpret log data, compare that data to a schema of rules, and define the triggers that generate findings and the alerts that notify administrators of possible security events in the system.
+Detectors are components that interpret log data, compare that data to a schema of rules, and enable you to configure alert triggers that generate findings and the alerts that notify administrators of possible security events in your infrastructure.
 Their advantage is that they offer flexibility through their configuration, and this allows a business to fine tune its detection capabilities for specific threats, wider objectives, or targets in between.

 ### Rules

-Security Analytics leverages the versatility, portability, and up-to-date framework of [Sigma rules](https://github.com/SigmaHQ/sigma).
+Security Analytics leverages the versatility, portability, and comprehensive framework of [Sigma rules](https://github.com/SigmaHQ/sigma).
 These rules define the conditional logic applied to ingested log data and allow the system to identify an event of interest.
-In general, they determine exactly what type of event or attack the system is looking out for.
+They determine exactly what type of event or attack the system is monitoring.
 Security Analytics uses these prepackaged, open-source rules as a starting point for describing relevant log events.
 But with their inherently flexible format and wide compatibility, users can import and customize Sigma rules to meet their needs.

 ### Log types

 Log data is key to understanding activity in any network.
 Whether it’s server logs, firewall logs, infrastructure logs, application logs, or endpoint logs, this data is elemental in gaining insight into the activity within a network.
 In terms of security coverage, the more log data a security infrastructure can process the better.
 Similarly, the wider the variety of log types that infrastructure can ingest, the more versatile that solution.
 Security Analytics launched with options for the most common log types.
-Since then, we have devoted significant energy to expanding support for more and more log types.
+Since then, we have continued to expand the number of available log types.
 And that trend will continue.

 ### The user interface and dashboards